Video game development: Education

 Many universities and design schools are offering classes specifically focused on game development.
 Some have built strategic alliances with major game development companies.
 These alliances ensure that students have access to the latest technologies and are provided the opportunity to find jobs within the gaming industry once qualified.
 Many innovative ideas are presented at conferences, such as Independent Games Festival (IGF) or Game Developers Conference (GDC).

 Indie game development may motivate students who produce a game for their final projects or thesis and may open their own game company.

 Stability

 Video game industry employment is fairly volatile, similar to other artistic industries including television, music, etc. Scores of game development studios crop up, work on one game, and then quickly go under.
 This may be one reason why game developers tend to congregate geographically; if their current studio goes under, developers can flock to an adjacent one or start another from the ground up.

-In an industry where only the top 20% of products make a profit, it's easy to understand this fluctuation.
+In an industry where only the top 20% of products make a profit, it is easy to understand this fluctuation.
 Numerous games may start development and are cancelled, or perhaps even completed but never published.
 Experienced game developers may work for years and yet never ship a title: such is the nature of the business.